decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 + Only time, experimentation, and the collective intelligence of the community’s efforts, will determine exactly what Decred means and represents.

 #### The journey to date
-In 2015, a group of Bitcoin developers splintered off to create a new coin, Decred, to build upon Bitcoin’s social contract.
+In early 2014, a group of Bitcoin developers splintered off to create a new coin, Decred, to build upon Bitcoin’s social contract.
 Decred’s design system set out to evolve Bitcoin and solve three key issues in the crypto space: Security, Adaptability and Sustainability.

 The solution employed a hybrid consensus system to make Decred more secure and enable a digital collective where decred holders could opt-in to formally control the direction of the project, both on-chain and through project level budgeting on Politeia.